OpenBAS-Platform/docs/docs/usage/openbas-agent.md

 ## Troubleshooting

-If you experience issues with your agent, the logs are available here:
+If you experience issues with your agent, the logs are available here (see the "Installation" section above to get the folder path) :

-- Linux -> /opt/openbas-agent/openbas-agent.log
+- Linux -> [FOLDER_PATH]/openbas-agent.log
-- MacOS -> /opt/openbas-agent/openbas-agent.log
+- MacOS -> [FOLDER_PATH]/openbas-agent.log
-- Windows -> "$PROGRAMFILES\Filigran\OBAS Agent\openbas-agent.log"
+- Windows -> [FOLDER_PATH]\openbas-agent.log